How To Travel to the Philippines: 50 Amazing Tourist Spots To Visit

 Ideal for: Backpackers, nature lovers, beach bums

-Sultan Kudarat offers an interesting mix of natural attractions and cultural gems for travelers looking for a great side trip from Davao or South Cotabato.
-This little-known, underrated province is truly worth a visit.
+Sultan Kudarat offers an exciting mix of natural attractions and cultural gems for travelers looking for a great side trip from Davao or South Cotabato.
+This little-known, underrated province is genuinely worth a visit.

 Top things to do in Sultan Kudarat

-• See the Sultan Kudarat Provincial Capitol building in Isulan and be wowed with its luxurious, Moro-inspired architecture and interior design
+• See the Sultan Kudarat Provincial Capitol building in Isulan and be wowed by its luxurious, Moro-inspired architecture and interior design

 • Visit Baras Bird Sanctuary, home to a variety of bird species, in Tacurong